alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 		<dt>c.NotebookApp.notebook_dir</dt>
 		<dd>Specifies the full path to the main startup directory for the Jupyter application.
 This should be set to our Notebook directory we created during installation, located within the root of the KEEP Training project.
 For example "C:\\Users\\alec.hume\\Documents\\GitHub\\CGI_KEEPV1\\KEEPTraining\\Notebooks". </dd>
 		<dt>c.NotebookApp.open_browser</dt>
-		<dd>Specifies whether or not to open a browser automatically when the server first starts.
-Since we intend to serve our Jupyter application remotely and not locally, this is not necessary.</dd>
+		<dd>Specifies whether or not to open a browser automatically when the server first starts.</dd>
 		<dt>c.NotebookApp.quit_button</dt>
 		<dd>Allows us to enable or disable the Quit button on the Jupyter browser UI.
 If left enabled, a user could shut the Jupyter server down remotely from the UI.</dd>
 		<dt>c.NotebookApp.terminals_enabled</dt>